 For general information on benefits at Concordia: Part-time faculty should read article 15 of the CUPFA Collective Agreement for details on available benefits.
-There is also information on the CUPFA website (www.cupfa.org) in the Survival Guide and you can also read details of the Health Plan at the main Concordia website by entering "Health Plan" into the search engine pm C-space.
+You can also read details of the Health Plan at the main Concordia website by entering "Health Plan" into the search engine on C-space.